Facebook to prioritize news from 'high quality' and 'trustworthy' sources

 Facebook is shaking up your news feed yet again.

-After announcing last week that it will prioritize posts from friends and family members over brands and publishers, the social media site will also begin focusing on news from "trusted sources."
+After announcing last week that it will prioritize posts from friends and family members over brands and publishers, the social media site will also begin focusing on news that comes from "trusted sources."

-In a statement posted on the platform, Facebook CEO Mark Zuckerberg wrote that posts from news publications will still make up small amount percentage on a user's news feed (about four percent).
-But that the news users do end up seeing will be from "trustworthy, informative and local" sources.
+In a statement posted to -- where else? -- his Facebook page, CEO Mark Zuckerberg acknowledged that although posts from news publications will make up small amount of a user's news feed (about four percent), his company isn't up to the task of choosing which sources are trustworthy or not.

-"There's too much sensationalism, misinformation and polarization in the world today," wrote Zuckerberg.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.